boschrexroth/ctrlx-automation-sdk/doc/setup_windows_virtualbox_ubuntu.md

 Install [ORACLE VM VirtualBox](https://www.virtualbox.org/).
 The software can be downloaded from here: <https://www.virtualbox.org/.>

-## Setup Virtual Machine and install Distribution (Ubuntu 18.04)
+## Setup Virtual Machine and install Ubuntu Distribution

-Once installed setup a new virtual machine to host your Ubuntu Desktop guest system.
+Once installed setup a new virtual machine to host your Ubuntu guest system.
 For the installation of the Ubuntu Operating System, download an iso-Image.

-It is recommended to use Ubuntu Desktop 18.04 LTS from here: <https://releases.ubuntu.com/18.04.4/>
+It is recommended to use Ubuntu Desktop 20.04 LTS from here: <https://old-releases.ubuntu.com/releases/focal/>

 * Create a virtual machine running the Ubuntu, recommendation:
 * min 8 Gb Ram